tier4/agnocast/docs/shared_memory.md

 Suppose the writable process's id is `pid`, then the shared memory is named as "/agnocast@pid".
 The name should start with '/' and should not include '/' any more.

-Message queue is created also for each process.
+Message queue is also created for each process.
 Suppose the process's id is `pid`, then the message queue is named as "/new_publisher@pid".
-The restriction for the name is the same as the shared memory one.
+The restriction for the name is the same as the shared memory.

 ## Known issues
- - The `INITIAL_MEMPOOL_SIZE` is fixed to 100MB, but the size of it is configured for each process based on the computational cost.
+ - The `INITIAL_MEMPOOL_SIZE` is fixed to 100MB, but the size of it should be configured for each process based on how much memory the process will use.
- - When a heaphook fails to allocate a new memory due to the lack of enough mempool, heaphook tries to add a new memory.
+ - When a heaphook fails to allocate a memory due to the lack of enough mempool, heaphook tries to add a new memory.
 However, the added area will not be mapped by the subscribers in the current implementation and in turn Agnocast will not work well.
+ - The current implementation suppose that the memory after 0x40000000000 is always allocatable, though it is not investigated in detail.